dwyl/learn-javascript/README.md

 ##### What Should I *Call* My Variable?

-The general rule with variable names is: descriptive
+The general rule with variable names is: be descriptive and consistent.

 ##### Read More
 - What is a ***Variable***: http://en.wikipedia.org/wiki/Variable_(computer_science)